jonashackt/mac-to-linux/README.md

 * Rolling releases: I hate big releases!
 So I don't want to reinstall my system every year like most of the people are used to from MacOS, Ubuntu, Fedora etc. I want a rolling release distro.

+There are some popular options with rolling releases like https://distrowatch.com/table.php?distribution=endeavour

 `tbd: more info on distro choosing`

 Finally I opted for Manjaro Linux https://manjaro.org/, which is based on Arch Linux.